Chris Martin (baseball): Boston Red Sox (second stint)

 On December 8, 2022, Martin signed a two-year contract with the Boston Red Sox.
 He started the 2023 season as a member of Boston's bullpen, and spent two weeks during the second half of April on the injured list.
 Martin served as an effective reliever for the Red Sox, posting a 4–1 record with a 1.05 ERA in 55 appearances before being placed on the injured list on September 28 due to a viral infection.

 Texas Rangers (second stint)

 On January 6, 2025, Martin signed a one-year, $5.5 million contract with the Texas Rangers.

-In a 2-1 loss to the Detroit Tigers on July 21, Martin suffered a left calf strain and was placed on the injured list.

-Martin returned from the injured list on September 1, earning the victory in relief during a 7-5 extra innings win over the Arizona Diamondbacks.
+In a 2–1 loss to the Detroit Tigers on July 21, Martin suffered a left calf strain and was placed on the injured list.
+Martin returned from the injured list on September 1, earning the victory in relief during a 7–5 extra innings win over the Arizona Diamondbacks.
+In 49 total appearances for Texas, he compiled a 2–6 record and 2.98 ERA with 43 strikeouts and two saves across 42 1/3 innings pitched.

+On December 19, 2025, Martin re-signed with the Rangers on a one-year, $4 million contract.
+In 16 appearances for Texas, he struggled to a 9.00 ERA with nine strikeouts over 14 innings of work.
+On August 3, 2026, Martin was designated for assignment by the Rangers.
+He was released by Texas after clearing waivers on August 8.

 Pitching style

-Martin is listed at 6 ft 8 in and 215 lbs.
+Martin is listed at 6 ft 8 in and 215 lb.
 He throws a fastball that averages 95 mph.
 He also throws a slider, a splitter, and a cut fastball.
 He has exceptional control, walking just 1.1 batters per 9 innings over the course of his career.